Skip to product information

 Paga in tre rate con PayPal

 Legio XXII Primigenia was established by Emperor Caligula in 39 AD and remained one of the pillars of the Roman army on the Rhine until the early 4th century.
-Dedicated to the goddess Fortuna Primigenia, its emblems were the capricorn and the figure of Hercules.
+Dedicated to the goddess Fortuna Primigenia, its emblems were the Capricorn and the figure of Hercules.

 HISTORICAL-PHILOLOGICAL VEXILLUM